María Elena Moyano: Activism

-Death and legacy
+Assassination

-On 15 February 1992, Moyano was murdered in front of her children at a communal event in Villa El Salvador by members of the Shining Path.
+On 15 February 1992, Moyano was shot dead in front of her sons at a communal event in Villa El Salvador by members of the Shining Path.
 The assassins first shot her and then blew her body up with explosives.

+Funeral

 An estimated 300,000 people attended the funeral of María Elena Moyano.
 Alongside the capture of the leader of the Sendero Luminoso, Abimael Guzmán, in September 1992, outrage at the murder of Moyano is seen as a major step in the drop in support for the group.
 President Pedro Pablo Kuczynski posthumously gave the Peruvian Order of Merit for Distinguished Service to Moyano.
 It was accepted by her mother in 2017.

+Legacy

 The film Coraje (Courage) was released in 1998.
 It told a fictionalised version of Moyano's life.
 Amnesty International released a report on human rights in Peru in 1997 which was dedicated to the memory of Moyano.
 The Center for Latin American and Caribbean Studies at the University of Illinois at Urbana–Champaign set up the María Elena Moyano Fellowship Fund in 2017, in order to fund Spanish-speaking graduate students from Latin America.

 Her sister Martha Moyano also become a congresswoman.